 Shingles is a common disease — almost 1 in 3 people will get shingles in their lifetime.
 The good news is that the shingles vaccine, called Shingrix®, is more than 90% effective at preventing shingles.

+Note: A shingles vaccine called zoster vaccine live (Zostavax) is no longer available for use in the United States, as of November 18, 2020.
+If you had Zostavax in the past, you should still get Shingrix.
+Talk to your healthcare provider to determine the best time to get Shingrix.
 Due to high demand, call your doctor’s office or pharmacy to make sure the Shingrix vaccine is available.
 To find a place to get vaccinated near you, use the vaccine finder

 Frequently Asked Questions